m-pranav-r/OpenGL-Project-Basic/README.md

 # Current features:
 (If you can even call them that)

-- Simple Vertex Rendering
+- Simple Vertex Rendering!
-- Simple Texturing
+- Simple Texturing!
-- Perspective Projection
+- Perspective Projection!
-- Swanky new SDL rewrite!
+- Lighting from the 70's!